guiglass/UPyPlot/README.md

 **How to use:**

-It's simple to add plotting to any private or public variable in a script.
-This is done by adding the **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute to the variable decloration, after which you should see it in the plot.
+It's simple to add any private or public script variable to the plot.
+This is done by adding a **[UPyPlot.UPyPlotController.UPyProbe]** custom attribute to the variable decloration, after which you should see it in the plot.

 ---
 ![alt tag](https://raw.githubusercontent.com/guiglass/UPyPlot/master/ExampleAttributes.png)